Rotation FAQs

 The Rotation process is only for affiliation in one house only.
 You can apply to join another House (or multiple others) after Rotation.

 Yes.
 You will only get one House affiliation through Rotation, but you can join as many Houses as desired by applying for membership.
 This process differs between Houses, but generally involves attending dinners and open house events to get to know the house and members better, then announcing your application during a dinner.
 Each House has its own internal process for deciding to confer membership.
-You also have the ability to drop any of your house memberships at any point by contact your House Secretary.
+You also can drop any of your house memberships at any point by communicating with the house, though we encourage you to give your house a chance after Rotation.

 If you have any questions about the process to gain membership in a specific House, please reach out to their House Secretary for more information.